zb8c5ek/svraster/README.md

 ## Acknowledgement
 Our method is developed on the amazing open-source codebase: [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting) and [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization).

-If you find our work useful in your research, please be so kind to give our a star and citing our paper.
+If you find our work useful in your research, please be so kind to give us a star and citing our paper.
 ```bibTeX
 @article{Sun2024SVR,
   title={Sparse Voxels Rasterization: Real-time High-fidelity Radiance Field Rendering},